bretmac/halixon-iskra-me162-meter-reader/README.md

 There are off the shelf cables and software available (where is the fun in that?).
 They are pricey for what they are and a particular free Android app is just a complete ruse for selling cables at rip-off prices (£100 or more).
 You have been warned.

 ## The Optical Port

+The optical port is an international standard: IEC 62056-21.

 ## Hardware Required

 I made up these PCBs, but you will require a round enclosure with some neodimium magnets.
 This was not done as part of this project but it's possible to 3D print then, or perhaps turn them on wood lathe.